Cosmitar/cs_task/README.md

 Currently there's only one instance of the DB, the same for live version in Vercel.

 ## Deployment
-- CI setup for deploying into Vercel everything pushed to main.
+- CI setup for deploying on Vercel everything pushed to main.